rahmanda/curcol/readme.md

-## Latweet
+## Curcol

-Latweet is a simple twitter-like app based on laravel 4.
+Curcol is a simple twitter-like app based on laravel 4.
 Explore it for educational purposes.

 ## How to use